Pirates fan who fell from wall at PNC Park in Pittsburgh identified

 McDonald said Markwood is "just a good, solid young man."

-"If there is somebody who can overcome this, it's going to be Kavan Markwood because he's a tough kid," he said.
+"If there is somebody who going to be able to overcome this, it's going to be Kavan Markwood because he's a tough kid," he said.
 "He's a fighter.
 He's proven that for 21 years to get to the point where he is now, and we need to rally around Kavan."

 Fan in critical condition after accidental fall at PNC Park